hindu-comm/weblogs/manasataramgini/2012/08/2012-08-13_the-conversion.md

 this politics, which could only ruinous to his “abhyAsa”.
-They asked him if it really mattered him if something was happening in kashmIra, prAgjyotiSha or ayodhyA, especially when he was an year away from what they thought was the biggest event in life. “arre\! paDo yAr, ye sab bAt choDo, nahi to DakTar yA injinyar kaisa banega?”.
+They asked him if it really mattered him if something was happening in kashmIra, prAgjyotiSha or ayodhyA, especially when he was an year away from what they thought was the biggest event in life. “arre! paDo yAr, ye sab bAt choDo, nahi to DakTar yA injinyar kaisa banega?”.

 Indeed, KS applied himself aggressively to the curriculum, all the while